 Use real time streaming to quickly understand the impact when something has changed, such as deploying a new app version.

 - Examine key performance indicators (throughput, error rates, charting, etc.) in near real time.

 - Respond quickly to failure conditions and anomalies.

-- Get the most out of New Relic One dashboards.
+- Get the most out of our dashboards.

 - Reduce mean time to detection with APM events reporting every five seconds.